Gregory II Youssef: Relationship with the Vatican following the Council

 After the First Vatican Council concluded, an emissary of the Roman Curia was dispatched to secure the signatures of the patriarch and the Melkite delegation.
 Gregory and the Melkite bishops subscribed to it, but added the qualifying clause used at the Council of Florence: "except the rights and privileges of Eastern patriarchs."
-He earned the enmity of Pope Pius IX for this; during his next visit to the pontiff before leaving Rome, when Gregory was kneeling the Pope placed his knee on the patriarch's shoulder, just saying to him: Testa dura!
-(You headstrong!).
+He earned the enmity of Pope Pius IX for this; during his next visit to the pontiff before leaving Rome, when Gregory was kneeling, the Pope placed his knee on the patriarch's shoulder, saying to him, "Testa dura!" ("Hardheaded!").

 In spite of this event, Gregory and the Melkite Catholic Church remained committed to their union with the Holy See.
 Relationships with the Vatican improved following the death of Pius IX and the subsequent election of Pope Leo XIII.
 Leo's encyclical Orientalium dignitas in 1894 addressed some of the Eastern Catholic Churches' concerns on latinization and the centralization of power in Rome.
 Leo confirmed that the limitations placed on the Armenian Catholic patriarch by Pius IX's 1867 letter Reversurus would not apply to the Melkite Church and he formally recognized an expansion of Patriarch Gregory's jurisdiction to include all Melkites throughout the Ottoman Empire.

 Patriarch Gregory died on July 13, 1897, in Damascus.
 Following his death he was succeeded as patriarch by Barakat Géraigiry, who assumed the name Peter IV.